tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_2.md

 “Do you know what this is?”
 I ask.

 His reaction is immediate and intense.
 His eyes widen, and he recoils slightly, a look of recognition and fear crossing his face.
-He begins speaking rapidly in his language, his voice urgent.
+He begins speaking rapidly, his voice urgent.

 One word stands out, repeated several times with emphasis: "Bunyip."